How to Test ASP.NET Core Web API using Postman

 How to Test ASP.NET Core Web API using Postman?

-Once you click on the right arrow button, the collection will be created and the Save button is renamed with the collection name and also that button is now enabled.
-Simply click on that button as shown in the below image.
+Once you click on the right arrow button, the collection will be created, and the Save button will be renamed with the collection name.
+Also, that button will now be enabled.
+Click on that button as shown in the below image.

 How to Test ASP.NET Core Web API using Postman?